Academic disputes and complaints

 The University of Auckland encourages the prompt and informal resolution of all student academic disputes as they arise.

-We recognise that the improper assumption of power, either personal or institutional, constitutes harassment so we will deal with this according to the proper harassment procedures.
+We recognise that the improper assumption of power, either personal or institutional, constitutes harassment.
+We will deal with any instances of harassment according to the proper procedures.